Keep both CLAT and AILET options open to maximize your chances.

-The Consortium of NLUs (CNLUs) will prescribe the CLAT logical reasoning syllabus 2026 on its official website consortiumofnlus.ac.in.
+The Consortium of NLUs (CNLUs) prescribes the CLAT logical reasoning syllabus 2026 on its official website consortiumofnlus.ac.in.
 The CLAT 2026 logical reasoning syllabus tests the candidate’s logical and critical thinking skills, essential for anyone in the legal profession.
+The logical reasoning section will comprise short passages of approximately 450 words, followed by one or more questions that evaluate critical thinking and argument analysis.
 The CLAT logical reasoning section will have a 20% weightage in the CLAT syllabus 2026.
 Questions in the syllabus of CLAT logical reasoning 2026 will be based on underlying passages.
+However, this section focuses on analytical reasoning and critical evaluation, essential for problem-solving in legal studies.

 This Story also Contains

-CLAT 2026 is scheduled to be conducted in the second week of December 2025, in offline mode.
+The CLAT 2026 is scheduled to be conducted on December 7, 2025, in offline mode.
 There will be 22-26 multiple-choice questions based on underlying passages from the CLAT logical reasoning syllabus 2026 in the exam.
 Through the Common Law Admission Test, candidates will be admitted into 5-year LLB programmes of CLAT colleges participating in the exam.

 Number of questions | 22-26 |